kdeldycke/awesome-engineering-team-management/readme.md

 - [Advice to new managers](https://twitter.com/ValaAfshar/status/966125964861280256) - 9 fundamental principles of the behavior required to be a great manager.

+- [Mistakes I’ve Made as an Engineering Manager](https://css-tricks.com/mistakes-ive-made-as-an-engineering-manager/) - Mistakes: “1) Thinking people give feedback the way they want to receive it; 2) Trying to do everything yourself; 3) Communicating something one time is enough; 4) You have to have everything together all the time.”

 - [Why It's Easier to Manage 4 People Than It Is to Manage 1 Person](https://staysaasy.com/management/2020/07/24/Managing-One-Person.html) - “Avoid at all costs the combination of: new manager, 1 report, report is new-to-industry, manager is not a subject-matter expert.”

 - [Going from Developer to Manager.
 What should I know or learn?](https://news.ycombinator.com/item?id=18823616)